We’re happy to announce that Relay is moving forward with a brick-and-mortar school building and hybrid model (May 4).

 Grounded in Proven Models

-Relay Academic Preparatory draws directly from and expands upon approaches used in programs such as:
+Relay Academic Preparatory draws from and builds upon established models, including:

-• Wallace Academy (Hoffman Estates, Illinois) – an ISBE-approved nonpublic special education therapeutic day school successfully utilizing a structured, nontraditional office-based model to support students with IEPs, behavioral needs, and challenges with traditional school engagement.
+Wallace Academy (Hoffman Estates, illinois) — an ISBE-approved therapeutic day school utilizing structured, flexible programming to support students with diverse learning and behavioral needs.

-• Illinois Connections Academy (statewide, Illinois) – a recognized virtual public school model demonstrating how flexible, nontraditional delivery models can improve student access and engagement.
+Illinois Connections Academy (Statewide, Illinois) — a recognized virtual public school model demonstrating how flexible delivery can improve access and engagement.

 About